cleo.finance Blog – How to backtest, automate trading strategies

 Reading Time: 5 minutes

 Chart patterns are powerful tools that can aid traders in understanding market behavior and predicting price movements, giving them an edge in the market and improving their trading strategies.
 In this 6th article of the chart pattern series, we will be exploring the Falling Wedge Pattern.
+As you will see from the examples you can use this pattern when trading forex, crypto or stocks.

 If you haven’t already, be sure to check out the previous series: